Disabled people must be at the heart of next year’s Covid inquiry

-As Campaign Officer at Sense, I've been asked why I feel so passionately that the experience of disabled people should be a focus of the inquiry, when so many people have been affected by the pandemic.
+As someone who works on the campaigns team at Sense, I’ve been asked why I feel so passionately that the experience of disabled people should be a focus of the inquiry, when so many people have been affected by the pandemic.

 For me, the reason is clear – 6 out of 10 people in the UK who have died from Covid-19 are disabled, despite making up just 22 per cent of the population.
 Put simply, disabled people are one of the hardest hit groups of the pandemic.

 Yes, the last 18 months have been incredibly tough for everyone, but the impact of the pandemic has been particularly severe for disabled people such as myself.

 And yet, it hasn’t all been bad – and there could yet be a positive legacy.

 It’s crucial that we have an opportunity to reflect and learn from this.
 The inquiry is that opportunity.